jadendno/man-i-love-baseball/docs/PROJECT_INSTRUCTIONS.md

+# I Love Baseball

 A list of all major league baseball stadiums resides at [http://en.wikipedia.org/wiki/List\_of\_Major\_League\_Baseball\_stadiums](http://en.wikipedia.org/wiki/List_of_Major_League_Baseball_stadiums).
 A list of all the major league baseball teams reside at [http://mlb.com](http://mlb.com).
-You are to write a program that inputs this data and stores this data in a suitable data structure.  (heap, tree, etc.) This data will allow baseball fans to plan their dream vacation.
+You are to write a program that inputs this data and stores this data in a suitable data structure (heap, tree, et cetera).
+This data will allow baseball fans to plan their dream vacation.

-The initial souvenir list is a follows
+The initial souvenir list is as follows:

 1. Baseball cap           $25.99
 2. Baseball bat		        $35.35
 3. Team pennant		      	$12.99
 4. Autographed baseball		$19.99

 1. Write at least 10 agile stories (including description, tasks, test scenarios, and story points) before any software development.